jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC03/UC3_RemoveVehicle.md

 ## 1. Requirements Engineering

 The admin start removing an existing vehicle.
-The system shows the existing vehicles and asks to select one.
-The admin selects a vehicle ID.
-The system shows data and ask for confirmation.
-The admin confirms.
+The system sasks data.
+The admin enters data.
 The system informs the admin of the succes of the operation.

 ### SSD
 ![UC3_SSD.png](UC3_SSD.png)